mattischrome/blogischrome/_posts/2017-10-01-the-same-yet-different.markdown

 categories: Life Experiences
 layout: post
 date: "2017-10-01"
-tags: [Life Experiences, Wedding, Photos]
+tags: [Life Experiences, Wedding, Photos, Seventeen]
 ---
 Ingrid and I got married a month ago.
 It was a lovely day.
 We had a simple ceremony with two witnesses, our friends Sue and Andrew.
 We kept it quiet and small, as we just wanted to be married without too much fuss.
 A month on, we're happy to report that we are glad we did it.